Dates & Prices

 Day 9

 AntiguaThis morning, hop in a private transfer and cross into Guatemala, arriving in Antigua in the afternoon.
+Then join your leader for an orientation walk in the historic center after checking in to your hotel.
 Tonight, maybe get your fellow travellers together for dinner.

 -